Richard III (1995 film): Development

-"Although it is a history play, if you look at the dates, there were people at the original production whose grandparents would have lived in Richard III’s time.
+Although it is a history play, if you look at the dates, there were people at the original production whose grandparents would have lived in Richard IIIs time.
 Richard [Eyre] suggested looking back to the 1930s and fascism, which seemed like a modern equivalent.
-Just before the play opened in the US, I said: 'Shouldn’t we film this?'
-He said: 'Yes, you’d better write a screenplay.'"Richard Loncraine admitted he was not well-versed in Shakespeare, but McKellen trusted him due to his instinct for strong visuals.
+Just before the play opened in the US, I said: "Shouldn't we film this?"
+He said: "Yes, you'd better write a screenplay."

+Richard Loncraine admitted he was not well-versed in Shakespeare, but McKellen trusted him due to his instinct for strong visuals.
 "He knew nothing about Shakespeare but the partnership was perfect.
-He gave way on any point I made about the text and I conceded on visual things because he knew how to tell the story cinematically," McKellen said.
+He gave way on any point I made about the text and I conceded on visual things because he knew how to tell the story cinematically", McKellen said.

 Casting

 McKellen cast Robert Downey Jr., having enjoyed working with him in Restoration earlier that same year.
 Loncraine recalled of Downey "Robert Downey Jr was in a pretty bad way in those days: well-mannered, just not always quite with us, though his performance didn’t suffer."

 Dominic West made his film debut as Richmond.